PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/Onboarding.md

 PennLINC sits within the [Neurodevelopment and Psychosis Section](https://www.med.upenn.edu/bbl/) of the [Department of Psychiatry](https://www.med.upenn.edu/psychiatry/).
 As such, there is are several section-level onboarding steps that are detailed [here](https://wiki.pmacs.upenn.edu/neuropsych/index.php/Administrative).
 Note that this page requires PennKey access; getting a PennKey and other initial tasks are coordinated by Stace Moore (stacem@pennmedicine.upenn.edu) as the primary personnel liaison  for the section.

+## PennLINC welcome coffees

+Simply put: If we don't know each other we miss out.
+We miss out on opportunities for collaaboration, inter-personal connection, fun, and a richer community.
+While this usually happens organically -- lab meetings, happy hours, unscheduled intreactions -- basic practices also help.
+Whenever a new team member joins PennLINC, it is expected that within the first few months of their time in the lab that *every* existing team member reach out to them to scheudle a "welcome coffee".
+This doesn't have to actually invovle cofffee, but should allow for at least 30 min to get to know each other.
+There are many things we can't control in the world, but we *can* create a friendly, welcoming, and collaborative environment here.

-## PennLINC onboarding
+## PennLINC systems onboarding

 Once general section-level onboarding is complete (especially  CITI/HIPPA training), several systems are needed to function effectively.
-Tinashe Tapera, our senior data analyst, can provide access to some of these systems, including:
+These include:

 [Slack](pennbbl.slack.com): Our primary means of communication as a team.
 However, also read the page on [communication and collaboration](https://pennlinc.github.io/docs/LabHome/CommunicationAndCollaboration/).